zhoudongxu/SAI/doc/sai-ptf/tunnel_test_plan.md

 ### Case24: decap_dscp_remap_in_Uniform_mode_v6

 ### Testing Objective <!-- omit in toc -->
-This verifies the DSCP field is preserved end-to-end by copying into the outer header on encapsulation and copying from the outer header on decapsulation, combining with qos map.
+This verifies the DSCP field is preserved end-to-end by copying into the outer header on encapsulation and copying from the outer header on decapsulation, combining with QoS map.

 ### Testing Data Packet